-Mali Farnell is a trained and qualified counsellor who has worked in both the not-for-profit sector and private practice for the past 5 years seeing individuals presenting with an array of personal issues, most commonly related to anxiety and depression.
+Mali Farnell is a trained and qualified counsellor who has worked in both the not-for-profit sector and private practice since 2011 seeing individuals and couples presenting with an array of personal issues, most commonly related to anxiety and depression.

-A large proportion of Mali’s private practice work sees her engage with couples in relationship counselling, whereby couples learn to open up with oneanother about their feelings and gain a deeper understanding of their partner’s experience within the relationship.
+A large proportion of Mali’s private practice work sees her engage with couples in relationship counselling, (commonly referred to as couples counselling or marriage counselling), whereby couples learn to open up with one another about their feelings and gain a deeper understanding of their partner’s experience within the relationship.
 Working through issues together, the intimacy deepens and a new way of communicating and relating to one another evolves.